Courtesy of Unsplash.com

-The best way to celebrate the end of 2015 and the beginning of 2016?
-Hitting the slopes for a high-altitude New Year’s Eve.
-With the hope that El Nino will bring blissful powder for the folks out West, here are six of the best ski resorts to ring in the New Year.
+The best way to celebrate the end of 2017 and the start of 2018?
+Hit the slopes for a high-altitude New Year’s Eve.
+The weather might be cool in these destinations, but the local celebrations will seriously heat things up.
+Here are six of the best North American ski resorts with top-notch festivities to kick off the New Year.

-The 12 Days of Aspen festival will include events like snowman building and ice sculpting contests, plus a bonfire at the Silver Circle Ice Rink in Wagner Park.
-For the midnight toast, the St. Regis is hosting a free New Year’s party.
-They are also selling tickets to the Midnight Masquerade, a gala dinner benefiting education programs in Haiti.
-The event will feature live performances by members of the indie rock band Arcade Fire.
-The Little Nell Hotel is also hosting a musical and dining endeavor at the Dom Perignon Party.
-Both events are prime for watching the fireworks over Aspen Mountain, which take place at 8 p.m. and at midnight.
+The 12 Days of Aspen festival includes events like cookie decorating and winter DJ yoga, plus an acclaimed series of Aspen Film Academy screenings at the Wheeler Opera House.
+For a midnight toast on December 31, the St. Regis is hosting a free New Year’s party.
+The The Little Nell is also hosting a musical and dining endeavor at its annual Dom Perignon Party.
+Both events are prime for watching the fireworks over Aspen Mountain at 8 p.m. and at midnight.

-The ski area goes by "Breck," and the village is one of the most scenic in all of Colorado.
-On New Year’s Eve, the torchlight parade continues past the slope of Peak 9 and weaves through town, with opulent light displays, live music, snow sculptures, and fireworks at midnight.
-The best place to watch the show is from the open deck of The Maggie in the village base area.
-Or you can join in the festivities at Burke and Riley’s Irish Pub for alpine brews and fire pits on the patio.
-For the kids who also want in on the celebrations at 9,600 feet, there’s the Glow Worm Parade.
-Participants—who must be able to turn and stop on skis—will be stocked up with glow sticks and sent down the green terrain tunnel.
+This Rocky Mountain ski area goes by "Breck," and its village is one of the most scenic in all of Colorado.
+On New Year’s Eve, a torchlight parade continues past the mountain’s Peak 9 and weaves downward toward town, where opulent light displays, snow sculptures, and live music performances await.
+The best place to watch the fireworks show—which begins at 9 p.m. (weather permitting)—is from the open deck of The Maggie in the village base area.
+For children who also want in on the celebrations at 9,600 feet, there’s the Glow Worm parade.
+Participants—who must be able to turn and stop on skis—will be supplied with glow sticks and sent down the green terrain tunnel.

-Celebrate with Park City locals before the Sundance rush hits historic Main Street.
-New restaurant Tupelo, helmed by Matt Harris, might be the best New Year’s meal in the West—showcasing its global influence in such dishes as chargrilled Chilean octopus and Thai pickled tomato nam prik.
-There's a torchlight parade at Deer Valley Resort at 6 p.m. on Big Stick run, and free afternoon concerts will be held along Main St. after the 7:30 p.m. fireworks.
-For a jam-packed day of winter activities leading up to the stroke of midnight—including heli-skiing, dog sledding, and bobsledding—stay with the Waldorf Astoria.
+Celebrate in the snow with Park City locals long before the Sundance rush hits historic Main Street.
+Tupelo, an upscale restaurant helmed by chef Matt Harris, might be the best New Year’s meal in the West.
+Its global influences are displayed in a special NYE menu that includes B.B.Q octopus and seared Hawaiian swordfish.
+After a jam-packed day of winter activities and world-class meals leading up to the stroke of midnight, rest your head at the Waldorf Astoria.

-It’s bigger than the ball drop in New York City but with a fraction of the crowds.
-The gondola ball drop at Heavenly outside of Lake Tahoe takes place at 9 p.m., with an encore firework display that sends streaks of color dancing across the water of Tahoe.
-On the ground, carolers, live outdoor concerts, and a 16-foot interactive snow globe entertain the après-ski crowd.
-And on the main stage at Heavenly Holidays you’ll find fire dancers warming up the crowd and men and women wielding chainsaws as they create massive ice sculptures throughout the night.
+This celebration is as grandiose as the ball drop in New York City—but with a fraction of the crowds.
+The world’s only gondola ball drop takes place at Lake Tahoe’s Heavenly Ski Resort, nestled in the breathtaking Sierra Nevada Mountains.
+After the ball drop at 9 p.m., an encore fireworks display sends streaks of color dancing across the freshwater lake.
+On the ground, carolers, live outdoor concerts, and ice sculptors entertain an après-ski crowd.
 Have you ever seen a 30-foot ice sculpture?
 You should.
 Happy new year!